-Early this morning, a caravan of District staff and IUSD Board Members traveled to seven schools to announce the three Teachers of the Year and the four Teachers of Promise.
-Click here for the 2016-17 Teachers of Promise.
+Early this morning, a caravan of District staff and IUSD Board Members traveled to seven schools to announce the three Teachers of the Year and the four Teachers of Promise for the 2017-18 school year.
+Click here for this year’s Teachers of Promise.

 Elementary School Teacher of the Year